 Police used parked trucks and barricades just outside the walls of the Old City to close the main road leading down to Damascus Gate, the epicenter of last year’s unrest.
 After some pushing and shoving with police, the marchers rallied near the barricades, waving flags, singing and chanting.

-Israeli police deployed in large around the historic Old City, home to major religious sites for Jews, Christians and Muslims, out of concern that confrontations could further inflame an already tense situation during the Jewish holiday of Passover and the Muslim holy month of Ramadan.
+Israeli police deployed in large numbers around the historic Old City, home to major religious sites for Jews, Christians and Muslims, out of concern that confrontations could further inflame an already tense situation during the Jewish holiday of Passover and the Muslim holy month of Ramadan.

 Tensions have surged in recent weeks after a series of deadly attacks inside Israel, followed by military operations in the occupied West Bank.
 On Monday, Palestinian militants fired a rocket from the Gaza Strip into Israel for the first time in months, and Israel responded with airstrikes.
 That rocket was intercepted and there were no casualties from the exchange.